Webster's ESL Program Levels

 The ESL program at Webster University, St. Louis currently consists of two levels — Level 4 and Bridge Level.

-In Level 4 of our ESL program, we use a sustained content-based approach, which means that every ESL student in Level 4 ESL attends one undergraduate content course.
-Assignments in addition to ESL classes.
-The skills work ESL classes reflect the topics and assignments of typical American university coursework, and for Level 4 students, they specifically relate to the undergraduate content course assignments.
+1. In Level 4 of our ESL program, we use a sustained content-based approach, which means that every ESL student in Level 4 ESL attends one undergraduate content course in addition to ESL classes.
+The skills work in ESL classes reflect the topics and assignments of typical American university coursework, and for Level 4 students, they specifically relate to the undergraduate content course assignments.

-The Bridge level consists of high-level academic English classes focused on preparation for actual university-level coursework.
+2. The Bridge level consists of high-level academic English classes which focus on preparation for actual university-level coursework.
 Those courses are usually taken in conjunction with a student’s first undergraduate or graduate courses.

 All test days are considered tentative.
 Please email ESL Program Director to confirm.